-The Soft X-ray Telescope (SXT) is a focusing X-ray telescope with CCD in the focal plane that can perform X-ray imaging and spectroscopy in the 0.3-7 keV energy range (Singh et al. 2016; Singh et al. 2017).
-SAX J1808.4-3658 was observed in the Photon Counting (PC) mode with SXT (Table 1).
+The Soft X-ray Telescope (SXT) is a focusing X-ray telescope with a CCD in the focal plane that can perform X-ray imaging and spectroscopy in the 0.3-7 keV energy range (Singh et al. 2016, 2017).
+SAX J1808.4-3658 was observed in the Photon Counting (PC) mode with the SXT (Table 1).
 Level 1 data were processed with AS1SXTLevel2-1.4b pipeline software to produce level 2 clean event files.
-The level 2 cleaned files from each orbits were merged using SXT Event Merger Tool (Julia Code).
-This merged event file was then used to extract image, light curves and spectra using the ftool task xselect, provided as part of HEASOFT version 6.29.
-A circular region with radius of 15 arcmin centered on the source was used.
-For spectral analysis, we have used the blank sky SXT spectrum as background (SkyBkg_comb_EL3p5_Cl_Rd16p0_v01.pha) and spectral redistribution matrix file (sxt_pc_mat_g0to12.rmf) provided by the SXT team4.
-We generated the correct off-axis auxiliary response files (ARF) using sxtARFModule tool from the on-axis ARF (sxt_pc_excl00_v04_20190608.arf) provided by the SXT instrument team.
+The level 2 cleaned files from each orbit were merged using the SXT Event Merger Tool (Julia Code).
+This merged event file was then used to extract the image, light curves and spectra using the FTOOL task XSELECT, provided as part of HEASOFT version 6.29.
+A circular region with a radius of 15 arcmin centred on the source was used.
+For spectral analysis, we have used the the blank sky SXT spectrum as background (SkyBkg_comb_EL3p5_Cl_Rd16p0_v01.pha) and the spectral redistribution matrix file (sxt_pc_mat_g0to12.rmf) provided by the SXT team.4 We generated the correct off-axis auxiliary response files (ARFs) using the sxtARFModule tool from the on-axis ARF (sxt_pc_excl00_v04_20190608.arf) provided by the SXT instrument team.